bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfTrafficInterfaces_09Z_XNzNLBnwwViB8ciE59/Documentation.md

-Indicates the types of traffic interfaces and their number in the device.
+Indicates the number of traffic interfaces on the device.